linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/18 Financial Engineering and Security Design.md

 We begin by discussing structured notes without and with options.
 We then turn to examples of engineered products.

-## Structured Notes Without Options
+### Structured Notes Without Options

-An ordinary note or bond has interest and maturity payments that are fixed at the time of issue.² A structured note has interest or maturity payments that are not fixed in dollars but are contingent in some way.
+An ordinary note or bond has interest and maturity payments that are fixed at the time of issue.
+A structured note has interest or maturity payments that are not fixed in dollars but are contingent in some way.
 Structured notes can make payments based on stock prices, interest rates, commodities, or currencies, and the payoffs may or may not contain options.

 We first discuss bonds that make a single payment and then bonds that make multiple payments (such as coupon bonds), all without options.
 In the next section we will introduce structures with options.

 ### Single Payment Bonds

-A single payment bond is a financial instrument for which you pay today and that makes a single payment at time  $T$ .
+A single payment bond is a financial instrument for which you pay today and that makes a single payment at time $T$.
 The payment could be 1, a share of stock, an ounce of gold, or a bushel of corn.
 A single payment bond is equivalent to a prepaid forward contract on the asset or commodity.

 Because the price of a single payment bond is the value today of a future payment, it also is equivalent to a discount factor—a value that translates future payments into a value today.
 This interpretation will play an important role in our discussion.